Diphtheria

 If you’re looking for advice about your own health or treatment options, see healthdirect or speak with a qualified healthcare professional.
 Our role is to provide public health advice – information and guidance that helps prevent disease, protect communities and improve wellbeing at a population level.

-The type of symptoms depends on where the infection happens in the body – either the respiratory tract or the skin.
+Symptoms depend on where the infection happens in the body – either the respiratory tract or the skin.

 Respiratory diphtheria symptoms can include:

-Within a few days, a greyish-white membrane can form over the throat and tonsils to obstruct the airway.
-This can cause serious symptoms including:
+Within a few days, toxin made by the bacteria can cause a greyish-white membrane to form in the throat.
+This can lead to serious symptoms including:

-The toxin made by the bacteria can cause myocarditis (inflammation of the heart) and paralysis.
-Without proper treatment, this can be fatal.
+The toxin can cause myocarditis (inflammation of the heart) and paralysis (nerve damage).

-Cutaneous (skin) diphtheria symptoms include:
+Cutaneous (skin) diphtheria symptoms can cause:

-- skin ulcers with a bluish appearance, often on the legs or arms
+• skin ulcers with a bluish appearance, often on the legs or arms

-- infection of pre-existing skin lesions.
+• infection of pre-existing skin lesions.

 healthdirect’s symptom checker can help you decide whether to see a health professional.